7 Tips to Master Your Saturn Return

 4. Invest in a mentor, coach, or therapist

 Our blind spots are called blind spots for a reason - we can’t see them, no matter how self-aware we may be.
-And the tests and lessons that come up during your Saturn Return are usually results of some previously unforeseen blind spots.
+And the tests and lessons that come up during your Saturn Return are usually the results of some previously unforeseen blind spots.

 The beauty of working with an objective third party - whether it be a coach, a mentor, a therapist, or a healer - is that they can more easily recognize your blind spots and bring them to your attention before you potentially have to learn a lesson from them the hard way.